Thad Lewis: Buffalo Bills

 On August 25, 2013, the Buffalo Bills traded linebacker Chris White for Lewis, due to the mounting quarterback injuries for the Bills.
-He was released on August 31, 2013 and signed to the practice squad September 1.
-On October 7, 2013, coach Doug Marrone announced on WGR Sports Radio 550 that Lewis was promoted to the active roster from the practice squad after an injury to E. J. Manuel and started week 6 against the Cincinnati Bengals, over undrafted rookie Jeff Tuel, where he went 19/32 for 216 yards with 2 passing touchdowns and 0 interceptions and added 7 carries for 17 yards and 1 rushing touchdown.
+He was released on August 31, and signed to the practice squad on September 1.
+On October 7, coach Doug Marrone announced on WGR Sports Radio 550 that Lewis was promoted to the active roster from the practice squad after an injury to E. J. Manuel and started week 6 against the Cincinnati Bengals, over undrafted rookie Jeff Tuel, where he went 19/32 for 216 yards with 2 passing touchdowns and 0 interceptions and added 7 carries for 17 yards and 1 rushing touchdown.
 The Bills lost the game in overtime by a score of 27–24.

-On October 20, 2013, Lewis went 21/32 for 202 yards with no touchdown passes and 1 interception.
+On October 20, Lewis went 21/32 for 202 yards with no touchdown passes and 1 interception.
 He also had 5 carries for 13 yards as he earned his first career victory against the Miami Dolphins by a score of 23–21.
 In a week 8 loss to the New Orleans Saints, Lewis completed 22 of 39 passes for 234 yards, 1 touchdown and 1 interception along with 2 rushes for 5 yards.
-This game is arguably his worst as he fumbled the ball 3 times.
-On November 3, 2013 against the Kansas City Chiefs in week 9, Tuel was named the starting quarterback, only to be replaced the following week by the original week 1 starter Manuel.
+This game was arguably his worst as he fumbled the ball 3 times.
+On November 3, against the Kansas City Chiefs in week 9, Tuel was named the starting quarterback, only to be replaced the following week by the original week 1 starter Manuel.
 Manuel started the next 5 games against the Pittsburgh Steelers, New York Jets, Atlanta Falcons, Tampa Bay Buccaneers, and Jacksonville Jaguars.

 Lewis received his second win as a member of the Bills during Week 16 in a shutout victory over their division rival Dolphins with a score of 19–0.
 He went 15/25 for 193 yards with zero touchdowns and 1 interception while adding 8 carries for 13 yards.
 This loss would be a major factor for the Dolphins not making the playoffs since they needed to win just one of their final two games for a wildcard spot; which they lost both.
 In his final game as a Bill, Lewis played at Gillette Stadium against Tom Brady and the New England Patriots.
 Although Lewis outshone Brady on that day, by throwing for more yards than him and not throwing an interception like Brady did, his team lost to the Patriots by a score of 34–20.
 Lewis went 16/29 for 247 yards with 1 touchdown and no interceptions.
 He also added 2 carries for 4 yards.
-Thad Lewis finished his 2013 Bills season with a 2–3 record as Buffalo's starting quarterback.
+Lewis finished his 2013 Bills season with a 2–3 record as Buffalo's starting quarterback.
 On August 26, 2014, Lewis was released from the Bills.